 - Changelog button provides a view to version history of the Welcome app.

-- Help button shows a window of the command line options of Welcome.
+- Help button shows the discovery article about Welcome.

 - Don’t show me anymore button is meant to silence (i.e. not start automatically) the Welcome app until you explicitly enable it again.
 To enable the Welcome app is easy – just click the Welcome icon in the start menu.

 - See you later button closes this window.
 Note: this button is no more available.